 The principal advantage of the AM compared to regression methods has been shown by Fernández and Sáenz (2003).
 Although linear empirical downscaling methods perform as well as the non-linear AM downscaling approach when they are benchmarked by the correlation between reconstruction and target, they fail to reproduce a realistic variance and the non-normal distribution e.g. for daily precipitation is partly lost.
-The same problem is also typical for up-scaling methods based on linear regression which often strongly underestimate the variability of the predictand.
+The same problem is also typical for upscaling methods based on linear regression which often strongly underestimate the variability of the predictand.
 This problem is caused by the presence of noise in the predictors (von Storch et al., 2004).
-Also, whereas

-- the predictand reconstructed by a linear method is bound to have the same probability distribution as the predictor, the general advantage of the AM is that no assumption about the probability distribution of the data is necessary.
+Also, whereas the predictand reconstructed by a linear method is bound to have the same probability distribution as the predictor, the general advantage of the AM is that no assumption about the probability distribution of the data is necessary.
 Hence, it can be applied to predictors and predictands with different probability distributions without any intermediate transformation of variables.
-Furthermore, the reconstruction shows no loss - in variance and preserves the spatial covariance in the predictand fields (Zorita and von Storch, 1999).
+Furthermore, the reconstruction shows no loss in variance and preserves the spatial covariance in the predictand fields (Zorita and von Storch, 1999).
 One disadvantage of the AM is that, in contrast to linear regression methods, the reconstructions based on the AM cannot exceed the range of already observed atmospheric states, i.e. it cannot extrapolate to unprecedented states of a possibly strongly different past or future climate.
-In case of a daily reconstruction, also singular extreme events like e.g. the severe storm flood in 1872 at the SW Baltic Sea - (Rosenhagen and Bork, 2009) cannot be reconstructed if analogues are not present in the archive of predictands.
+In the daily reconstruction case, also singular extreme events, e.g. the atmospheric conditions leading to the severe storm flood in 1872 at the SW Baltic Sea (Rosenhagen and Bork, 2009), cannot be reconstructed if analogues are not present in the archive of predictands.

-In this study, the AM used as non-linear up-scaling tool is applied and evaluated to reconstruct High RESolution Atmospheric Forcing Fields (HiResAFF) based on a limited set of station data used as predictors.
-We restrict the used stations to those spanning over more than 100 years to anticipate the further application of the analogreconstruction back to 1850 where only a limited set of homogeneous data is available.
+In this study, the AM used as non-linear upscaling tool is applied and evaluated to reconstruct High RESolution Atmospheric Forcing Fields (HiResAFF) based on a limited set of station data used as predictors.
+We restrict the used stations to those spanning more than 150 yr to anticipate the further application of the analog-reconstruction back to 1850 (Meier et al., 2011a, 2012; Gustafsson et al., 2012) where only a limited set of homogeneous data is available.
 The predictands have been generated by a high-resolution regional climate simulation driven at the boundaries by global meteorological reanalysis and thus the simulated fields are co-related in time with the station data.
+As the model can evolve more freely in the interior of the model domain, the temporal agreement with observation is, however, not perfect.
+While some RCM use spectral nudging (e.g. von Storch et al., 2000; Yoshimura and Kanamitsu, 2008) to bring the simulation closer to observations, no such simulation is used in this study.
+The results presented here are therefore to some extent also model dependent and provide a conservative validation of the AM upscaling.

 The structure of the paper is as follows: Sect.
 2 presents the data and methods used in the study.
 Different test cases for the evaluation and statistical methods for validation are introduced.
-Section 3 presents the evaluation and discussion of different test cases related to the robustness of the AM and a validation of the reconstruction for the period

-1958-2007.
-In Sect.
-4, the results are summarized and a further application of the AM for longer time-scales than presented in this study is motivated.
+Section 3 presents the results of different test cases related to the robustness of the AM and a validation of the reconstruction for the period 1958-2007.
+The results are discussed in Sect.
+4 before a summary and outlook on a further application of the AM on longer time-scales is given in Sect.
+5.